tomquirk/linkedin-api/README.md

 ---

 Programmatically search profiles, send messages, and find jobs.
-All with a regular Linkedin user account.
+All with a regular LinkedIn user account.

-No "official" API access required - just use a valid Linkedin account!
+No "official" API access required - just use a valid LinkedIn account!

 **Caution**: This library is not officially supported by LinkedIn.
 Using it might violate LinkedIn's Terms of Service.
 Use it at your own risk.